Morihei Ueshiba O'Sensei - Aikido Founder

 Aikido is founded on the principle that controlling an opponent can be achieved by aiki to defeat them without causing serious harm.

 Budo (way of war) relates particularly with Japanese martial arts styles.

 Bushido (way of the warrior) is a code of honor for the samurai way of life.
 It emphasizes courage, bravery, and loyalty to their lord (daimyo).

 Courtesy, etiquette, politeness, humble, gentle, boldness, formal bow, etc. Everything begins with rei and ends with rei, in training and daily life.

 Hard and Soft (in/yo or yin/yang).

-The hard may be a direct attack, or a defense with a block or parry.
+The hard is a direct attack, or defense with a block or parry.
 Hard techniques are usually in straight lines.
-The soft is an indirect use of force, which either avoids or redirects the opposing force.
-Avoiding an attack, followed by added force to unbalance an attacker, usually circular.
+The soft is an indirect use of force, which avoids or redirects opposing force.
+Avoiding an attack, followed by extra force to unbalance an attacker, in circular motion.

 Initiative is taking advantage of an opening with total commitment and ignoring a possible counter-attack.
 Or an active attempt to encourage an attack by the opponent that will create a weakness in their defense, often by faking an opening that is too enticing for the opponent to ignore.

 Sensei is the title used for a teacher, similar to a college 'Professor'.